-The mattress will come with either one or two air chambers (depending on what size bed you get).
-The air chambers will inflate and deflate according to your Sleep Number setting.
-This will determine the level of support/firmness your mattress provides.
+The mattress will come with either one or two air chambers (depending on what size bed someone gets).
+The air chambers will inflate and deflate according to the Sleep Number setting.
+This will determine the level of support/firmness the mattress provides.

 A bed with two air chambers is part of Sleep Number’s “DualAir™ adjustability” feature.
-It allows you to adjust firmness and support on each side of the bed to your Sleep Number setting.
+It allows people to adjust firmness and support on each side of the bed to their Sleep Number setting.
 The hoses to pump air into the chamber are 4ft in length.

 Directly below the air chamber(s) is a 1” base pad and above the air chamber is 3” of PlushFit foam that is specifically designed for Sleep Number to help relieve pressure.